onedownfiveup/dreemhom-aws/README.md

 Once you have done the above you can run `make upload-stacks`

 #### Create the AWS stacks
-You can simply run `make deploy/dev` and this will deploy all the stacks using
+You can simply run `make deploy/dev` and this will deploy all the stacks using the dev environment defined in dev.json.
+If you want to create multiple environments then define a file called <environment.json> and run `make deploy/environment`

 At this point assuming you have changed the GiuthubRepo configuration to the configuration you have specified you should be able to push your app and have the build trigger and deploy the updated code.